27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Website: https://www.miamichildrensmuseum.org/

-6|Swing At Some Golf Balls At Miami Beach Golf Club
+6| Swing at Some Golf Balls at Miami Beach Golf Club

 Don’t expect to find many golf courses in Miami Beach, cause there aren’t.
-But, if you are into golf you can swing at a couple of golf balls at the Miami Beach Golf Club, just a few blocks away from the beach.
+But if you are into golf, you can swing at a couple of golf balls at the Miami Beach Golf Club, just a few blocks away from the beach.
 Arthur Hills is legendary for designing top golf courses and put this lush tropical club together.
 Fore!

 Address: 2301 Alton Rd, Miami Beach, FL 33140